e-bertrand/RepData_PeerAssessment1/PA1_template.md

 Mean of total steps per day (filled dataset)   =  10765.64 Median of total steps per day (filled dataset) =  10762
 ```

+### Estimating differences between filled and not filled datasets

 What is the impact of filling the missing data with these values?
 Calculating the differences, as a percentage. between current and previous estimates is a good indicator: